pengwei2000/flow_matching_morphomnist/README.md

-# Conditional Diffusion Transformers (DiTs) on Morpho-MNIST
+# Conditional Flow Matching Transformers on Morpho-MNIST

-This repository contains an implementation of a conditional diffusion transformer model trained on the Morpho-MNIST dataset.
+This repository contains an implementation of a conditional flow matching transformer model trained on the Morpho-MNIST dataset.
 The model incorporates two forms of conditioning: discrete digit identity and a continuous slant descriptor extracted from the morphological annotations.

 ![Inference Result](inference_both.png)

 ## 1. Repository Layout

 - `dataset/`: Data loading utilities, including transforms for PIL↔Tensor conversion and a `MorphoMNISTDataset` class that reads the gzipped IDX files and morphological descriptors.
-- `model/`: Core model components such as the time-position embedding, diffusion utilities.
+- `model/`: Core model components such as the time-position embedding, transformer backbone.
 - `script/train.py`: Training entry point with mixed-precision support and Weights & Biases logging.
 - `script/inference.py`: Sampling script demonstrating conditional generation under digit-only, slant-only, and joint conditioning regimes.